GrowthPath/zoho_analytics_connector/README.md

 Changes
 -------------
-1.4.7 Added some type hings in enhanced_report_client
+1.4.7 Added some type hints in enhanced_report_client

 1.4.3 Exponential backoff with jitter used for retry